April 19, 2015, in Sport Psychology

-Who the heck am I to even suggest that you, an adult and professional, would place your needs to be successful over the needs of your young athletes?
+Who the heck am I to even suggest that you, an adult and professional, would place your needs to be successful over your young athletes’ needs?
 Of course, you know that the sport is supposed to be “all about the kids.”

 Furthermore, you know that your number one priority is the welfare and happiness of the kids you coach.
 A coach doesn’t have to be a rocket scientist to know all this stuff.
 But then again, who would ever answer “yes” to my question and admit to themselves and others that they regularly place their own needs as an adult and professional over those of the children their supposed to be guiding?

 Here’s the problem the way I see it.
 Because winning has become so important to us as a culture, because being “numero uno” has been erroneously equated with coaching success and competence, some of our youth sport, club, high school, and college coaches have forgotten what their real mission as a professional is.